any-docs/css/content/guides/masking/mask_properties/index.md

 ## The `mask-clip` property

-The {{cssxref("mask-clip")}} property determines the area of the element that will be affected by a mask, effectively clipping the element at the defined box edge.
-It is analogous to the {{cssxref("background-clip")}} property, but with some different values.
+The `mask-clip` property determines the area of the element that will be affected by a mask, effectively clipping the element at the defined box edge.
+It is analogous to the `background-clip` property, but with some different values.

 Because the `mask-clip` property accepts all the `mask-origin` values and both have the same `border-box` default value, the two properties may seem similar, but they serve very different purposes.
 While `mask-origin` determines where a mask image will be positioned, the `mask-clip` property causes the original element to have its content clipped to the specified box.
 It is important to understand them both: if the `mask-origin` causes the `mask-position` to place the mask image outside the clipping area, the mask will be clipped.